george-hawkins/breadboard-vtx-control/README.md

 **Update 3:** rather than looking at the MCU datasheet, you can find the legal pin options in `src/main/drivers/serial_uart_stm32f7xx.c` (or the appropriate file for your MCU).

+TODO: there's a section on UARTs in [`notes/betaflight.md`](notes/betaflight.md) - it should be merged with this section and the whole thing cleaned up.

 Telemetry on a hardware UART TX pin
 -----------------------------------